component/github-buttons/README.md

 ## GitHub Buttons

-Basically, a standalone Javascript version of [mdo/github-buttons](https://github.com/mdo/github-buttons).
+Basically, a copy-pasta, standalone, Javascript version of [mdo/github-buttons](https://github.com/mdo/github-buttons).
 The reason for this library is that @mdo's version doesn't work with SSL and using iframes is just silly.

 Also, GitHub, you suck for not supporting this yourself.